shinra-electric/shinra-electric/README.md

 I'm trying to get a new career in software engineering going.

 I'm currently a Pier student at the Apple Developer Academy in Napoli working on a private macOS app for an internal client.

+We're using SwiftUI for the frontend and FileMaker for the server-side

 <hr/>